 - In addition to the above you are expected to submit a good quality application form*, which will be assessed by two clinical psychologists.
 They will be looking for grammar and spelling, as well as your psychological mindedness and your value base.
 In order to demonstrate this, you have to ensure that you actually answer the questions in section 10,11 and 12.

-Candidates are expected to have good and supportive academic and clinical references*, preferably from the most recent post, unless you have only been working with the referee for a relatively short period.
+Candidates are expected to have good and supportive academic and clinical references*, preferably from the employer or supervisor form your most recent post, unless you have only been working with the referee for a relatively short period.
 In that case you could consider asking the person you worked with before and who has known you for a longer period.
 Two clinical psychologists assess the references.
 If they consider a reference not to be supportive, they will share their concerns with a larger group of assessors, who will need to agree whether or not the reference is considered supportive.